 IUPUI offers instruction during two semesters and two six-week summer sessions.
 Students may start a program of study with any regularly scheduled session.
 Sessions begin in August, January, May, and June.

 Beginning Students

-Students entering IUPUI directly from high school should file their application for admission at the end of their junior year.
+Students entering IUPUI directly from high school should file their applications for admission during their senior year.